 What advice would you give to people who want to exercise and live healthier lives?

 I would suggest finding something they truly enjoy.
 Whether it is CrossFit, just taking a long walk, or cycling and finding an achievable goal within that exercise.
 Everyone loves a different kind of exercise and that is totally okay!
 As long as you enjoy it for you and not for any other reason.
 As long as you’re consciously trying to better yourself as an individual, that is all that matters.
+Make sure to check out Ryderwear uk clothes catalog and choose more comfortable fitness wear.

 What makes you want to share your experiences with others?